Turner’s Pit Barbeque

 0/10 Ranking: 7.5/10

-Description: Served with bacon chunks and potatoes mixed in, was a little too salty and tasted like canned green beans that are mixed in with everything else.
+Description: Served with bacon chunks and potatoes mixed in, it was a little too salty and tasted like canned green beans that were mixed in with everything else.
 Apologies to Great Granny, but I wasn’t a big fan of these.
 Skip this one for next time

 Sides – Banana Pudding